-The Town maintains a formal unassigned fund balance target of between 5-7% of general fund revenues, although Management has been targeting 10%.
+The Town maintains a formal unassigned fund balance target of 10%.
 As the above graph demonstrates, Manchester has significantly increased its unassigned fund balance in recent years.
 The increase is largely attributable to positive tax collections as a result of the delinquent tax collection policy, which began in 2013, and to personnel vacancy and other operating budget savings achieved by Town departments.